miso-lims/miso-lims/docs/_posts/2016-01-12-user-manual.md

   * Add QCs
   * Create orders

-## Partition Containers
+## Sequencing Containers

-Partition Containers represent a collection of Partitions (abstractions of lanes, chambers, etc) that are described by a parent Run object.
+Sequencing Containers represent a collection of Lanes (which represent lanes, chambers, etc) that are described by a parent Run object.
 Containers can be populated prior to a Run being entered manually or being imported by the Notification System.
 This means Containers can be barcoded and entered into MISO with their Pools populated ahead-of-time so that when Runs are added manually or automatically, the Containers can either be linked via a quick lookup or automatically, respectively.

-#### Adding Partition Containers (outside a Run)
+#### Adding Sequencing Containers (outside a Run)

-*   Independent Container creation is accessed from the _Create New Partition Container_ link in the navigation area
+*   Independent Container creation is accessed from the _Create New Sequencing Container_ link in the navigation area
 *   Select a Platform for the Container from the _Platform_ radio buttons
-*   Select an available Sequencer Reference from the _Sequencer_ dropdown
+*   Select an available Sequencer from the _Sequencer_ dropdown
-*   Select the number of Containers you want to add for the Platform (454 is the only multiple flowcell vendor.
+*   Select the number of Containers you want to add for the Platform (454 is the only multiple-flowcell vendor.
 HiSeq's are effectively "single flowcell in twos", i.e. two run folders are created independently even though two flowcells can be run concurrently on the machine itself).
 *   Enter in an ID for this Container.
 You can validate that this barcode hasn't been used before by using the _Lookup_ button.
 *   A location and validation barcode can also be entered, but are not compulsory.
-*   Double click on an empty partition and either beep in or type the barcode of the pool you wish to add to this Container
+*   Double click on an empty lane and either beep in or type the barcode of the pool you wish to add to this Container
 *   Click on the _Save_ button to save.

-#### Adding Partition Containers (within a Run)
+#### Adding Sequencing Containers (within a Run)

 *   Containers can also be created and edited from within a Run itself and the process is very similar to the above.
 *   Select the number of Containers you want to add for the Platform (454 is the only multiple flowcell vendor.
 HiSeq's are effectively "single flowcell in twos", i.e. two run folders are created independently even though two flowcells can be run concurrently on the machine itself).
 *   Enter in an ID for this Container.
 You can validate that this barcode hasn't been used before by using the _Lookup_ button.
 *   A location and validation barcode can also be entered, but are not compulsory.
-*   Pools are added to Container partitions from the Pool list on the right hand side of the page by double clicking on a Pool
+*   Pools are added to Container lanes from the Pool list on the right hand side of the page by double clicking on a Pool
 *   **NB** the chosen Pools will be added **sequentially** to the Container, as by this point, MISO will assess that as the run is already started, it should be fully populated.
 *   If you wish to retrospectively semi-populate a Container, use the method in the previous section ("outside a Run").

 ## Run

 A MISO Run contains the sequencing results from sequencing experiments.
-Each Run comprises one or more Partition Containers, that in turn comprise Partitions (abstractions of lanes, chambers, etc) which hold a Pool.
+Each Run comprises one or more Sequencing Containers, that in turn comprise Lanes (representing lanes, chambers, etc) which hold a Pool.

 #### Automatic Run Notification